hobdrive/hobdrive-docs/en/user-manual.md

 Default setting is off.

 - **Reset Instant consumption On Idle:** If set, instant and short-term consumption values will be zeroed on every stop/start of the car.
 Provides more precise estimates on instant consumption for acceleration/deceleration.
+- **Max Antifreeze Temperature**: Temperature value after which hobDrive will issue an audio and visual overheating warning.
+Default - 95 degrees.
+- **Max Fuel Correction**: Maximum value of the long-term fuel trim parameter, after which hobDrive will issue a warning about mixture inefficiency.
+Default - 11%.

 ### System Settings Screen